Dr Lisa Riley

 We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 I am an animal welfare scientist and primatologist specialising in zoo welfare assessment and the interplay between cognition, environmental enrichment, welfare and conservations.
 I joined the Centre for Animal Welfare in Sept.
-2018.
+2018 and became the lead contact when the centre became the Animal Welfare Research Group.

 I have over seven years’ experience lecturing and managing programmes in animal welfare, zoo biology and science, and am a Fellow of the Higher Education Academy.
 I also work as a welfare consultant, most notably I have helped organisations create campaigns to raise awareness of the pet primate industry in the UK and the need for prohibition or regulation.
 For more information, visit the Welfare 4 Wildlife campaign run by Monkey World Ape Rescue Centre.